andrewacashner/hearingfaithms/chapters/chapter-3.md

 Christ "went up so high" in "sustained tones of weeping"---suffering on the cross for human redemption.
-Christ "arose on the eighth" day---a traditional way of referring to the Sunday on the Resurrection---"in the triune."
+Christ "arose on the eighth" day---a traditional way of referring to the the Resurrection on Easter Sunday---"in the triune."
 [See the entries for the numbers eight and three in @Bongo:NumerorumMysteria and
 @Ricciardo:CommentariaSymbolica.]
 Reading this copla according to the other side of the conceit, the Christ-child